 Carbon Offset Meaning

 Carbon offsetting is the action or process of compensating for carbon dioxide emissions arising from human activity (industry, plane, car, food production, etc.), by investing in projects designed to generate equivalent reductions of carbon dioxide in the atmosphere.

 The usual unit of measurement used when carbon offsetting is discussed is the metric tonne of CO2 equivalent.
 This unit of measurement is used to quantify in tonnes of CO2 the climate benefit of projects developed to reduce greenhouse gases (GHG) present in the atmosphere, such as renewable energy, energy efficiency or reforestation projects.

 However, it should be noted that not all carbon offsetting initiatives are equal!
 Several organizations offer so-called carbon offsets or carbon credits that do not actually contribute to climate protection to the extent they claim.

-That’s why Planetair only invests in Gold Standard-certified offset projects, the most stringent standard for offset credits.
-Gold Standard credits ensure that your financial contribution leads to a real reduction of your climate impact.
+That’s why Planetair only invests in Gold Standard-certified offset projects, the most stringent standard for offset projects.
+Gold Standard certification ensures that your financial contribution leads to a real reduction of your climate impact.

-Gold Standard Credits
+Gold Standard Projects

 The Gold Standard Foundation certification is awarded only after validation and verification of a project by an authorized independent third party.
 The Gold Standard certification was established jointly by WWF International and receives the support of more than 80 NGOs including that of the David Suzuki Foundation, Greenpeace and the Pembina Institute.